 (23) Pop into the Bauhaus Archives for a visit.
 Bauhaus was an art school and art movement which became one of the main influences of modern design.
 While the actual Bauhaus Museum is located in Weimar, if you find yourself in Berlin you can drop by the Bauhaus Archives which have a smaller collection showcasing Bauhaus furniture and architectural models.

 (24) Tour the former spy station!
 Teufelsberg is an abandoned spy station that sits on top of a hill by the same name.
-While the perimeter is fenced off with signs indicating that entry is prohibited, you can join a guided tour that takes you into this long forgotten station from the Cold War era.
+While the perimeter is fenced off with signs indicating that entry is prohibited, you can join a guided tour of this Cold War era spy station.
 One of the main draws of the Teufelsberg Spy Station is that it is covered in graffiti.

 (25) Look up inside Berlin Cathedral.
 Also known as Berliner Dom, Berlin Cathedral is one of the most impressive churches in the city.
 You wouldn’t guess by looking at it today, but the dome was severely damaged during the war.
 Today the structure has been restored and it stands looking majestic as ever.